FreneticLLC/FreneticUtilities/README.md

 ## Included

 - [Frenetic Data Syntax](FreneticDataSyntax.md): a data syntax designed as a replacement for data syntaxes or object notations such as JSON or YAML.
-- Frenetic Extensions](FreneticExtensions.md): a collection of extensions and utilities for use with general C# operation, such as a pure-ASCII `ToLowerFast` string extension method.
+- [Frenetic Extensions](FreneticExtensions.md): a collection of extensions and utilities for use with general C# operation, such as a pure-ASCII `ToLowerFast` string extension method.

+## Additional Documents

+- [Coding Guidelines](CodingGuidelines.md): General purpose coding guidelines for C# development.

 ### Licensing pre-note: